Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: The OpenHPI Quantum Channel and the curriculum on Quantum Computing

 Even after the MOOCs have ended, the courses are still available to new interested parties.
 However, the forums are closed, and the final exam cannot be taken anymore.
 The videos can now be viewed on the platform without registering.
 However, registered participants can access the self-test and old forum entries.
 Participants can still complete the course successfully by accessing 50 \% or more of the items.
 Then they will also receive a certificate of attendance.

 In the present paper, a distinction between so-called course learners and self-learners is made.
-Course learners attend the course during the time-frame and are able to interact with the course instructor and fellow students.
-Self-learners register for the course after the ending of the time-frame.
+Course learners attend the course during the timeframe and are able to interact with the course instructor and fellow students.
+Self-learners register for the course after the end of the timeframe.
 They can only attend the course in a non-interactive way.

-In 2022, a dedicated channel for quantum computing was established on OpenHPI (https://open.hpi.de/channels/quantum).
+In 2022, a dedicated channel for quantum computing was established on OpenHPI (\url{https://open.hpi.de/channels/quantum}).
 The channel features 15 MOOCs addressing various aspects of quantum computing.
-The kernel is a curriculum of nine interconnected and thematically coordinated modules, developed by the authors of the present paper from June 2022 to July 2023.
-They consist of three introduction courses, three courses about cryptography, and three courses about algorithms and programming.
-The last two courses, Algo 2 and Algo 3, were merged into one course for practical reasons.
+The kernel is an introductory curriculum of nine interconnected and thematically coordinated MOOCs developed by the authors of the present paper from June 2022 to July 2023.
 Concurrently, six additional quantum MOOCs were developed as specialized, independent courses.
 These courses cover diverse topics such as quantum computing for school pupils, a general introduction to Qiskit, or advanced topics like simulating quantum systems (Quantum Computing for Natural Sciences).
 The present paper discusses and evaluates the curriculum of the nine interconnected quantum MOOCs forming the kernel of the channel.